crazzfeng/sendcloud-docs/docs/Analysis/data.md

   </Card>

   <Card title="Soft Bounce" icon="fa-exclamation-triangle">
-    after the mail is delivered, it is soft returned.
+    After the email is delivered, it experiences a soft return.
   </Card>

   <Card title="Invalid Email" icon="fa-times-circle">
-    mail delivery failed.May cause by hard bounce or supression.
+    Email delivery failed.
+May be caused by hard bounce or suppression.
   </Card>
 </Cards>